When AI Stops Being Theoretical (and Why Most Founders Wait Until They're Forced)

 Cannon-Brookes and Dorsey made the bet.
 Time will tell if they were early or premature.

-But one thing is certain: the founders who are still hedging in March 2026—still talking about AI in the future tense, still carrying headcount they know they don't need, still waiting for more proof before acting—won't have that luxury by the end of the year.
+But one thing is certain: the founders who are still hedging in March 2026, still talking about AI in the future tense, still carrying headcount they know they don't need, still waiting for more proof before acting - won't have that luxury by the end of the year.

-The shift has already happened.
 The only question is whether you act on it now or wait until the market forces your hand.

 And if you wait, you won't be making a strategic decision.